 - Maintain good personal hygiene.

-- With formula-fed babies, make sure that bottles are sterilised extremely carefully.
+- With formula-fed babies, make sure that bottles are sterilised carefully.

 - Encourage your child to drink their usual amount of fluids.
-Children lose fluids through vomiting so your child will require extra fluids and water is the best for them.
+Children lose fluids through vomiting so your child will require extra.

 - Specially prepared children’s rehydration drinks can be bought from your local pharmacy.
 Always follow the instructions on the packet.

-- If your child refuses rehydration drinks try diluting fruit juice or soft drink with water.
+- If your child refuses rehydration drinks try diluting fruit juice with water.

 - Sports drinks and energy drinks should be avoided as a rehydration fluid option.

-- Don't give your child any medicines to stop diarrhoea.
-It's best that any diarrhoea (and the virus or bacteria that caused it) leaves the body.
+- Don't give your child any medicines to stop diarrhoea without medical advice.

-- Antibiotics are not usually given to treat diarrhoea and vomiting, as the cause of the condition may be due to a virus.
+- Antibiotics are not usually given to treat diarrhoea and vomiting, as the cause of the condition is often due to a virus.
 Antibiotics only work on fighting bacteria and not viruses.

-- Keep your child away from people who have a weakened immune system while your child is unwell.
+- Keep your child away from other children while your child is unwell.